 The sample fell into the sand texture class and would be described as light in texture.
-Further detailed particle size analysis revealed the sample to have a narrow particle size distribution and a predominance of medium sand (0.25-0.50mm) and a lower proportion of coarse sand (0.50-1.0mm).
+Further detailed particle size analysis revealed the sample to have a narrow particle size distribution and a predominance of medium sand (0.25-0.50mm) and coarse sand (0.50-1.0mm).
 This is acceptable for subsoil for podium or roof garden environments as porosity levels are maintained under a degree of consolidation and the risk of particle interpacking is minimised.

-With the exception of 'leca' particles, the sample had a very low stone content and, as such, stones should not restrict the use of the soil.
+With the exception of 'leca' particles, the sample was stone free and as such, stones should not restrict the use of the soil.